Your monthly update on the state of the pork, poultry, beef, and seafood industries, direct from your Y. Hata category specialists.

-- Boneless Skinless Thighs – Boneless Skinless Thigh prices have settled at lower price levels and could possibly decrease further.
+- Boneless Skinless Thighs – Boneless Skinless Thigh prices have stabilized at lower price levels and are close to the bottom of the market.

-- Breast Meat – Breast Meat prices, which have decreased significantly, are now stagnant as packers remain reluctant to lower prices further.
+- Breast Meat – Breast Meat prices remain stagnant as packers remain reluctant to lower prices further.

-Pork prices continue to remain steady and at reasonable levels in comparison to high beef prices.
-With pork supplies more than adequate to meet current demand, prices are expected to remain stable for the remainder of 2023.
+With pork supplies more than adequate to meet current demand, prices are expected to remain stable heading into 2024.

-- Back Ribs – Rib prices have stabilized and should remain steady for the remainder of 2023.
+- Back Ribs – Rib prices are stable and should remain steady as we enter 2024.